All Posts

 The solution: one booking function.
 You add metadata to the Cal.com create booking API endpoint.
 In that metadata, you define a service type field.
 You list all the services the barber offers.

-When your agent gathers the customer's choice (men's haircut, hair coloring, etc.), it stores that in its memory.
-Then it sends that service type along with the booking request to the Cloudflare Worker.
+When your agent gathers the customer's choice (men's haircut, hair coloring, etc.), it stores that in its memory (or function).
+Then it sends that service type along with the booking request to the Cloudflare Worker in the body of the custom function:

 Inside the Worker, you have a simple mapping function.
 It maps each service name to the corresponding Cal.com event type.
-When the API call goes to Cal.com, it uses the right event type.
-Cal.com books the right duration.
+When the API call goes to Cal.com, it uses the right event type ID and duration.
 The response comes back and the agent confirms the booking with the customer.

 Why This Approach Works